KILTprotocol/web3-login-demo/README.md

 ## Well-Known-DID-Configuration

-After having all your enviorement variables, to build a **Domain Linkage Credential**:
+After having all your environment variables, to build a **Domain Linkage Credential**:

 - run: `yarn well-known-config`.

 If you want know more about this, check out the [Identity Foundation Documentation](https://identity.foundation/.well-known/resources/did-configuration/).
 [Our dApp documentation also have a section about this.](https://docs.kilt.io/docs/develop/dApp/well-known-did-config)

+## Starting the dApp locally

+After having all your environment variables and your well-known-did-configuration:

+- run `yarn start`.

 ## Build

+To get a production version of the app, you can bundle the frontend of the app into static files.
-After having all your environment variables and your well-known-did-configuration:
+For this, after having all your environment variables and your well-known-did-configuration:

 - run `yarn build`.

-## Starting the dApp locally

-After having all your environment variables, your well-known-did-configuration and a build version:

-- run `yarn start`.

 ## Login Process